 In 2002 Hannu Hautala received an honorary doctorate from the University of Oulu, and in 2004 he was granted the state arts pension.
 The beginning of the new

 millennium has been for Hannu a slow drift into retirement.

 - The ostrobothnian has yielded; my lifework is done.
 My monuments are the books I’ve made, I’ve always been actively involved in their creation all the way from the design to the final colour definition of the printed materials, which has not always pleased the publishing professionals.

 Hannu Hautala’s lifework as a wildlife photographer has been uninterrupted from the start.
 Books have come out regularly, but lately most of the ideas have started to come from outside sources.
 Nevertheless, the ostrobothnian has not caved in entirely, proof of which is the book “Land of My Happiness” (2005) that represents an experimental layout.
 The book has wide panoramic pictures that utilize the whole spread, which has been accomplished by using modern methods of photo manipulation.

-The retired nature photographer doesn't have time to idle about, the new nature photography centre in Kuusamo dedicated to his lifework still keeps him a busy man in addition to his photography, which is still a priority in his life.
+The retired nature photographer doesn’t have time to idle about.
+Nature photography centre in Kuusamo dedicated to his lifework still keeps him a busy man in addition to his photography, which is still a priority in his life.